-Add the individual tax type amounts, and enter the sum on the TOTAL line of Column A.
+Add the individual tax liability amounts, and enter the sum on the Total Line of Column A.

 Column B. Estimated Payments & Credits on Deposit.
-See confirmation of Deposits on Account Page 8.
-For each tax, enter the total of estimated payments and transfer credits applied to the current period.
+See Confirmation of Deposits on Account, Page 5.
+For each tax type, enter the total of estimated payments and transfer credits applied to the current tax period.

-Column C. RESTRICTED CREDITS.
-For each tax, enter the amount of restricted credit to be applied to the current tax year.
+Column C. Restricted Credits For each tax type, enter the amount of restricted credit to be applied to the current tax year.
 Restricted credits may include those originating from special tax credit programs administered by various state agencies.
-(See Page 28).
+See Page 25.